 - If you have access to a friendly acupuncturist, it’s definitely worthwhile discussing your sleep challenges with him/her.
 Acupuncture may provide the long-term relief of the deeper cause as well as short-term relief in promoting the sleep pattern.

 - It could be valuable for you to look into the basic body types as described in the Ayurvedic approach to health.
 Kapha types seldom have sleeping difficulties – if they do, then something is very much wrong!
 For Pitta and especially Vata types, sleep disorders come with the territory.
 Yet the more you are able to balance these so-called doshas, the greater your chance of improving your sleeping pattern as well as your all-round energy and well-being.
-Follow this link to my site for an easy-to-grok review of the doshas.

 The technical stuff – Supplements that influence sleep